MouseLand/suite2p/README.md

 2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path
 3. Change directories to where the `environment.yml` is and run `conda env create -f environment.yml`
 4. To activate this new environment, run `conda activate suite2p`
-5. You should see `(suite2p)` on the left side of the terminal line.
-Now run `python setup.py install`.
-6. Now run `python -m suite2p` and you're all set.
+5. Now run `python -m suite2p` and you're all set.

 If you have an older `suite2p` environment you can remove it with `conda env remove -n suite2p` before creating a new one.